AllskyTeam/allsky/README.md

 &nbsp;
 * version **v2023.MM.DD**:
 	* Allsky package:
 		* New camera support: All ZWO cameras as of January, 2023.
-RPi HQ and Module 3 cameras.
+RPi HQ and Module 3 cameras as well as ArduCam 16 MP and 64 MP cameras.
 		* "Mini" timelapse videos can be created that contain a user-configurable number of the most recent images.
 This allows you to continually see the recent sky conditions.
 		* Installation improvements:
 			* If there is not enough swap space configured you are prompted to add more.
 Doing this decreases the chance of timelapse creation problems.
 			* If `allsky/tmp` is not a memory-resident filesystem you are prompted to make it one.
 This SIGNIFICANTLY decreases the number of writes to the SD card, prolonging its life.
 			* If a `~/allsky-OLD` directory is found it's assumed to be a prior release of Allsky and you'll be prompted to have its images, darks, and other items moved to the new release.
-		* `scripts/check_allsky.sh` was added to perform basic sanity checking of your Allsky installation.
+		* `scripts/check_allsky.sh` added to perform basic sanity checking of your Allsky installation.
 Run it after you're done configuring Allsky.
 		* Latitude and longitude can now be specified as either a decimal number (e.g., `-105.21`) or with N, S, E, W (e.g., `105.21W`).
 		* Removed settings from `config.sh`:
 			* `CAMERA`: To update the camera type, use the new **Camera Type** setting in the WebUI.
 This is an advanced setting so you need to click the "Show Advanced Options" button to view it.